airpair/python-servers/post.md

 ```python
 @app.route('\displaynews\<name_of_category>',methods=['GET'])
 ```
 You might have used this decorator in Flask.
+[Flask](http://flask.pocoo.org/) is a microframework for python.
 Flask will pattern match this route with the request from the browser.
 But how does flask parse the http request from the browser?
 The Http Server passes the dynamically generated urls to the application server.
 Whoa ! wait ....
 What are application servers now?

 Apache HTTPD and nginx are the two common web servers used with python.